amazon-archives/wild-rydes-mobile/README.md

 }
 ```

-The final component code for accessing the AWS AppSync API should look like this:
+The final component code for querying the AWS AppSync API should look like this:

 ```js
 import React, { Component } from 'react';